wulechuan/wulechuan-css-stylus-themes-for-htmls-via-markdowns/文档/说明书/en-US/develope-css-for-a-new-theme.md

 ##### Usage in CLI

-To make gulp running in `--silent` mode, do either
+To run gulp in standard mode, do either

 ```bash
 npm start